 Why get involved?

-While corporate social responsibility is now more of a priority for organizations, competitive advantage need not be divorced from engagement plans if the strategy includes a social value proposition that provides a return on the investment.
+While corporate social responsibility is now more of a priority for organisations, competitive advantage need not be divorced from engagement plans if the strategy includes a social value proposition that provides a return on the investment.

 By taking part in Teen-Turn companies will be changing how girls identify with technology career environments through a summer placement.